 Sameer was named a BTI Client Service All-Star 2022, an annual listing of the attorneys selected by corporate counsel for “delivering the absolute best in client service.”
 He was also recognized by Crain’s New York Business in its 2022 “Notable LGBTQ Leaders” list.
-In 2019 and 2020, he was shortlisted at the Chambers Diversity & Inclusion Awards: North America 2020 in the category of Diversity & Inclusion Lawyer of the Year.
+In 2019 and 2020, he was shortlisted at the Chambers Diversity & Inclusion Awards: North America in the category of Diversity & Inclusion Lawyer of the Year.
 In 2019, Sameer was a recipient of Immigration Equality’s Safe Haven Award.

 - Pullan v.
 Skonnard (Del.
 Ch.): Representing CEO of Pluralsight Inc. in litigation arising out of $3.5 billion going private transaction.

 - Vintage Capital Management LLC v.
 Rent-A-Center Inc. (Del.
-Ch.): Represent buyer in litigation against seller concerning termination of $1.36 billion merger transaction.
+Ch.): Represented buyer in litigation against seller concerning termination of $1.36 billion merger transaction.

 - Fujifilm Holdings Corp. v.
 Xerox Corporation (S.D.N.Y.): Represent Xerox Corporation in breach of contract litigation arising out of termination of merger agreement.

 - Amedee v.
 Level 3 Communications, Inc. (D. Colo.): Represent Level 3 Communications, Inc. and its directors in class action litigation arising out of its $34 billion merger with CenturyLink, Inc.

 - WP CMI Representative v.
 Roche Diagnostics Operations, Inc. et al. (Del.
 Ch.): Represent selling stockholder representative in lawsuit against purchaser alleging breach of milestone provisions in the merger agreement.